Check back often for more updates.

 How does this plan benefit students better?

-As mentioned before, this change will put BYU-Idaho in direct control of SHP benefits.
+BYU-Idaho is in direct control of SHP benefits.
 This means that BYU-Idaho will have more flexibility with plan benefits and be able to respond uniquely to its students’ specific health needs in a way that a fully-insured plan isn’t able to.

 Do all students have to pay the $500, even if they don’t use the health center?